n6210/digispark_twi_console/Readme.md

 For a Holtek the TWI address must be changed to be current one.

-Maximal length of the single transfer 32 bytes.
-When different length is required, it has to be changed in TinyWires library.
+Maximal length of the single receive transfer 64 bytes.

 Checked with a Digispark board
 ![Digispark board](digispark-attiny85.jpg)